spatie/laravel-one-time-passwords/README.md

 Using this package, you can securely create and consume one-time passwords.
 By default, a one-time password is a number of six digits long that will be sent via a mail notification.
 This notification can be extended so it can be sent via other channels, like SMS.

-The package ships with a Livewire component to allow users to login using a one-time password.
+The package ships with a Livewire component to allow users to log in using a one-time password.

 ![image](/docs/images/form-email.png)

 ![image](/docs/images/form-code.png)

+### Enhanced UI with Flux

+For an improved OTP input experience, you can optionally install [Flux](https://fluxui.dev).
+When Flux is detected, the package will automatically use the [Flux OTP input component](https://fluxui.dev/components/otp-input) instead of a standard text input.

+To install Flux, follow the instructions on their website: [https://fluxui.dev](https://fluxui.dev)

+### Build your own UI

-Alternatively, you can to build the one-time password login flow you want with the easy-to-use methods the package provides.
+Alternatively, you can build the one-time password login flow you want with the easy-to-use methods the package provides.

 Here's how you would send a one-time password to a user